Everyone is afraid of something, but it can be particularly difficult to overcome irrational fears and phobias.

 8. Go To The Flood Technique

 Think of a claustrophobic person who steps in and out of an elevator all day, or a germaphobe who smears their hands on dirty door knobs.
 This technique is just as it sounds, repeatedly (or flooded) a situation until you feel less frightened.
-This is how you learn how to overcome fear.
+This is how you learn to overcome fears.

 The amygdala is expected to be trained that nothing bad is going to happen as well as stop discharging stress hormones.
 Although this technique is hard to do, it’s worth it in the end.